ncatlab/nlab-content/pages/2/5/2/7/17252/content.md

 **Claude L&#233;vi-Strauss** (1908-2009) was a French anthropologist and a towering figure of 20th century social sciences.

-After meeting the linguist [[Roman Jakobson]] during WW2 in New York, L&#233;vi-Strauss extended the structuralist outlook from linguistics to anthropology.
+After meeting the linguist [[Roman Jakobson]] during WW2 in New York, L&#233;vi-Strauss extended the structuralist outlook from [[linguistics]] to anthropology.
 By conceiving of marriage systems and myths as abstract networks of relations he opened up new avenues for research and paved the way for the application of mathematical methods in anthropology.
-His views as exposed in the monumental _Structures &#233;l&#233;mentaires de la parent&#233;_ (1949/1967), the four volumes _Mythologiques I-IV_ (1964,1967,1968,1971), and his other writings, were as influential as controversial.
+His views as exposed in the monumental _Structures &#233;l&#233;mentaires de la parent&#233;_ (1949/1967), the four volume _Mythologiques I-IV_ (1964,1967,1968,1971), and his other writings, were as influential as controversial.

 ## On category theory